 Drinking puer tea may result in increased mental alertness because of its high caffeine content.
 Caffeine stimulates the nervous system, heart, and muscles, promoting more arousal, alertness, and focus (2).

-Puer tea contains a chemical known as lovastatin that lowers cholesterol levels in your blood (2).
-However, we earlier mentioned that during the fermentation process, bacteria might attack this tea.
+Puer tea contains small amounts of a chemical known as lovastatin that lowers cholesterol levels in your blood (2).
+Lovastatin is a prescription medication sometimes used to treat high cholesterol.
+We earlier mentioned that during the fermentation process, bacteria might attack this tea.
 Well, it turns out these bacteria may do some good.

-It is argued that these bacteria sometimes secrete lovastatin during their life cycle.
-Therefore, reduced cholesterol levels in the blood are paramount as it reduces the risk of several diseases.
+It is believed that these bacteria sometimes produce lovastatin during their life cycle.
+Animal research suggests that puer tea may help lower triglycerides, LDL, and total cholesterol, but it is not yet known if it has the same effect in humans.
+Reduced cholesterol levels in the blood are paramount as it reduces the risk of several diseases.
 These are coronary heart disease, type 2 diabetes, high blood pressure, stroke, and peripheral arterial disease.

 There is a running theory that puer tea benefits weight loss.
 So, most people who aim at shedding pounds often add this tea to their diet plan.
 But is this the case?
 Well, to answer this, let us evaluate one study.

-After acquiring their consent, the participants were randomized to consume 3 mg daily of the puer tea extract for 20 weeks (five months) (3).
-During this week, the researchers observed the changes, including appetite and physical and mental energy changes.
+After acquiring their consent, the participants were randomized to consume 3 mg of the puer tea extract or placebo daily for 20 weeks (5 months) (3).
+During this time, the researchers observed the changes, including appetite and physical and mental energy changes.

-After 20 weeks, researchers discovered that consumption of the extract had significantly contributed to weight loss.
-In addition, participants reported a fat loss in their hips, belly, arms, and legs, which made researchers conclude that the tea can reduce total fat mass (3).
+After 20 weeks, researchers discovered that consumption of the extract had significantly contributed to weight loss compared to placebo.
+In addition, participants noticed fat loss in their hips, belly, arms, and legs (3).

-There were also improvements in the lipid profile and a reduction in the cholesterol levels and body mass index (3).
-As a result, the researchers concluded that consumption of puer tea results in weight loss and reduces the risk of health conditions like obesity (3).
+There were also improvements in the lipid profile and a reduction in the cholesterol levels and body mass index for the tea extract group (3).
+As a result, the researchers concluded that consumption of puer tea was associated with significant weight loss, reduced BMI, and improved lipid profile (3).

 Reduced Cancer Risk

 A study also revealed that drinking puer tea may reduce cancer risk.
-In the 2013 study, the researchers discovered that puer tea had anticancer and antiangiogenesis properties (1).
+In the 2013 study, the researchers wanted to find out if puer tea had anticancer and antiangiogenesis properties (1).
 So, the researchers conducted a study to determine the effects of these properties on HT-29 colon cancer cells and human umbilical vein endothelial cells (1).

 For comparison purposes, the researchers used unfermented and fermented puer tea and green tea.
 The study revealed that fermented puer tea had more potent anticancer activities than unfermented puer tea and green tea (1).